michaelmusick/341_webDev_fall2016/README.md

 	-	Finally, this document should follow the best style and practices discussed in class and include all necessary meta data.

-	-	Post this to your GitHub Pages account, and add the link to the class wiki.
+	-	Post this to your GitHub Pages account, and add the link to the class wiki [*HW Week 1.2*](https://github.com/michaelmusick/341_webDev/wiki/HW-Week-1.2).

 ### Week 3: 9.12